-MMS reported on August 30, 2008 that approximately 76.77 % of the oil production in the Gulf has been shut-in.
-Estimated current oil production from the Gulf of Mexico is 1.3 million barrels of oil per day.
+MMS reported on August 30, 2008, that approximately 76.77 % of the oil production in the Gulf has been shut-in.
+The estimated current oil production from the Gulf of Mexico is 1.3 million barrels of oil per day.
 It is also estimated that approximately 37.16 % of the natural gas production in the Gulf has been shut-in.

-During Hurricane Katrina and Rita emissions waivers were given so that fuels could be transported to different regions of the United States that usually required boutique fuels.
+During Hurricane Katrina and Rita, waivers were given so that fuels could be transported to different regions of the United States that usually required boutique fuels.

 When Hurricane Katrina and Rita hit in 2005 oil companies scurried up North to buy ethanol.
 According to John Urbanchuk, LECG, there is a 517 million gallon surplus of corn ethanol.
 EIA says we use about 400 million gallons of gasoline a day.
 Urbanchuk says that in the first six months of 2008 6.8% of gasoline was blended with ethanol.

-On a longer point of view, the only increase in domestic production has been through deepwater oil drilling in the Gulf.
-If these extreme hurricanes keep happen every three years there will be less incentive to drill.
+From a longer point of view, the only increase in domestic production has been through deepwater oil drilling in the Gulf.
+If these extreme hurricanes keep happening every three years there will be less incentive to drill.